Shelley Moore Capito: 2000

-When U.S. Representative Bob Wise ran for governor in 2000, Capito ran as a Republican for the open seat in West Virginia's 2nd district.
-She defeated the Democratic nominee, lawyer Jim Humphreys, by two percentage points.
+When Democratic U.S. Representative Bob Wise ran for governor in 2000, Capito ran as a Republican for the open seat in West Virginia's 2nd district.
+She defeated the Democratic nominee, lawyer Jim Humphreys, by two percentage points in an upset.
 She was the first Republican to represent West Virginia in Congress since 1983, as well as the first woman elected to Congress from West Virginia who was not the widow of a member of Congress.

 2002

 Capito was reelected, defeating Humphreys again, 60%–40%.

 2004

 Capito was reelected to a third term, defeating former newscaster Erik Wells 57%–41%.

 2006

 Capito was mentioned as a possible challenger to Senator Robert Byrd in 2006, but opted to run for reelection to the House.
 She was reelected to a fourth term, defeating West Virginia Department of Environmental Protection Secretary Mike Callaghan, 57%–43%.

 2008

 Capito was reelected to a fifth term, defeating Anne Barth, a former aide to Byrd, 57%–43%.